 Estimated-at-time: Time when the pose was estimated.

-Data Burst: A data burst is a set of multiple PDUs generated and sent by the application such that there is an idle period between two data bursts.
-A Data Burst can be composed of one or multiple PDU Sets.
+Data Burst: A set of multiple PDUs generated and sent by the application in a short period of time.

+NOTE 1: A data burst can be composed of one or multiple PDU Sets.

+NOTE 2: The sender application determines the meaning of "a short period of time" based on its implementation.

 Multimedia Session: An association among a group of participants engaged in the communication via one or more RTP sessions, as defined in section 2.2.4 of IETF RFC 7656 [18].

 Orientation quaternion: Quaternion used to represent the orientation of an object.